learn-co-students/technical-coach-raising-an-issue-learn-experts-testing-batch/README.md

 ### Using @mentions

-When you raise an issue on a bit of curriculum, please make sure to @ mention the section lead, in charge of that curriculum as well as cc @AnnJohn and @ruthmesfun.
+When you raise an issue on a bit of curriculum, please make sure to @mention the Section Lead in charge of that curriculum.

 ## Resources